www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_prospect_pools.md

             },
             {
                 "id": 94,
-                "name": "Had email listed on their github profile-94" }
+                "name": "Had email listed on their github profile" }
         ]
     }